Without Limits

 The film was produced by Tom Cruise (Cruise and Mapother are cousins) and Paula Wagner, and released and distributed by Warner Bros.
-Due to a very low-key promotional campaign, the $25 million film grossed only $777,000 at the box office, although it received good reviews from many major critics.
+Due to a very low-key promotional campaign, the $25 million film grossed only $777,000 at the box office, even though it received positive reviews from many major critics.
 Sutherland received a Golden Globe nomination for Best Supporting Actor for his performance in the film.

+Plot

+The film follows the life of runner Steve Prefontaine from his youth days in Oregon to the University of Oregon, where he worked with the legendary coach Bill Bowerman, to the Olympics in Munich, and his early death at age 24 in a car crash.